Air photo of Palmer and surroundings © ASP Editions

 1865 Palmer 100p

 This is the oldest red Bordeaux wine I've ever tasted!
 And only pre-phylloxera wine I've ever tasted!
 It happened in June 1993 during the tasting in Arcachon.
 This wine was recorked at the property in 1990.
-Very light red colour but with a simply magnificent and otherworldly aroma of cherries, aristocratic elegance and finesse.
+Very light red color but with a simply magnificent and otherworldly aroma of cherries, aristocratic elegance, and finesse.
 A real angelic treat from the past - I'll never forget this wine!!

 -----